The online Comment window has expired

 • Default_avatar

-Jeffrey Perrone over 2 years ago
+Jeffrey Perrone almost 3 years ago

 The consequences of climate change will be serious even if we act now, and severe if we don’t act fast enough.
 Everything is going to change.
 Will we be driving the change, or the roadkill?